tmcarmichael/conways-game-of-life-vite-react/README.md

 ## Overview

-This is a simple and efficient implementation of Conway's Game of Life using React and Vite.
-The application demonstrates how to build a performant Game of Life simulation with React and Vite build tools.
-Users can interact with the game grid, control the simulation, and reset the grid.
+This is a simple and efficient implementation of Conway's Game of Life using React and a Vite build.
+Users can interact with the game grid, control the CGOL simulation, and reset the grid.

 ## Quick Start Instructions